oliveirahenrique70/appsilon/README.md

 ## Introduction

-This repository contain the Arctoris R pipelines used for the analysis of chemical experiments data.
+This repository project contain the Arctoris R pipelines used for the analysis of chemical experiments data.

 ## Features